 What Is Solar Tinted Glass?

-Solar tinted glass is exactly what it sounds like: glass with tinting materials built into the panes.
-Many car manufacturers install at least some degree of solar tinted glass on new makes and models.
+Solar tinged glass is exactly what its name suggests, glass with tinting materials built into its panes.
+Several car manufactures install these types of glass on new makes and models at some degree.

 Does Tinted Glass Block UV Rays?